-Where Grace really stands out, however, is in the compassion of its congregation, in no finer display than in the Interfaith AIDS Memorial Chapel that’s located to the right as you enter.
-Two weeks before his own death from the disease in 1990, pop artist Keith Haring completed a triptych altarpiece called “The Life of Christ.”
+Where Grace really stands out is in the compassion of its congregation, in no finer display than in the Interfaith AIDS Memorial Chapel that’s located to the right as you enter.
+Two weeks before his own death from the disease in 1990, pop artist Keith Haring completed a triptych altarpiece called The Life of Christ.
 The final 600-pound work in bronze and white gold patina sits in the chapel’s place of honor.

 Along with its unique ambience, Grace lifts spirits with services, musical performances (including organ recitals and evensong, or evening prayer, Thursdays and Sundays).
 It’s a lovely place to pray, meditate, or simply look at the beautiful building, and its doors are open every day to everyone.